SirDevOps9/ms_frontend/README.md

 For bussiness-owners, Navigate to `http://localhost:4300/bussinessowners`.
 The application will automatically reload if you change any of the source files.

+For accounting, Navigate to `http://localhost:4300/accounting`.
+The application will automatically reload if you change any of the source files.

+For hr, Navigate to `http://localhost:4300/hr`.
+The application will automatically reload if you change any of the source files.

 ## Publishing
-For Building bussiness-owners run `npm build:bussiness-owners` For Building adminportal run `npm build:adminportal`
+For Building bussiness-owners run `npm build:bussiness-owners` For Building adminportal run `npm build:adminportal` For Building accounting run `npm build:accounting`
+For Building hr run `npm build:hr`